TheJgGod/TenderScraper/README.md

 The modules must be installed in the specific versions specified by the requirements document In the settings of the github repository, under actions → general → workflow permissions, set it to read and write permissions
 In github secrets, settings → secrets and variables → actions, you must have 3 secrets, GROUP_EMAIL containing the email address of the recipient email, SENDER_EMAIL containing the email address of the sender, and SENDER_PASS containing the password of the sender email
+For improved security recommended to use app password for PassOfSender

 Testing:
 setup_counter - print the return value of the function and if its printing the same value as what’s stored by the PelitaCounter.txt file then it is working